adobe/aquarium-fish/README.md

 Quite the same as running locally, but `--db` should be the actual ip/name endpoint of the host, since it will be used to connect by the other nodes (so 0.0.0.0 will not work here).
 For example if you can connect from outside to the host via `10.0.4.35` - you need to use `10.0.4.35:9001` here.

+#### Security

+By default Fish generates a simple CA and key/cert pair for Server & Client auth - it just shows the example of cluster communication transport protection via TLS.
+If CA certificate is not exists - it will be generated, if it exists - generation will be skipped.
+If node certificate and key are exists, they will be used, but if not - Fish will try to generate them out of CA cert and key.
+So CA key is not needed if you already generated the node certificate yourself.

+TLS encryption is a must, so make sure you know how to generate CA certificate and control CA to issue the node certificates.
+Today it's the most secure way to ensure noone will join your cluster without your permission and do not intercept the API & DB communication.
+Separated CA is used to check that the server (or client) is the one is approved.

+Maybe in the future Fish will allow to manage the cluster CA and issue certificate for a new node, but for now just check openssl and https://github.com/jcmoraisjr/simple-ca for reference.

 ### Cluster usage